Calistoga vineyard owner fights PG&E over liquid natural gas facility

 “We did a significant review and considered many other sites and PG&E determined this site is critical and meets all the requirements, including size, space to switch out tanker trucks, and valves that are already located at that site,” Contreras said.

-The Dunaweal Lane project would be similar to the LNG facility in Redding, and in the Santa Cruz Mountain area at Felton.
+The Dunaweal Lane project would be similar to the LNG facility in Redding, and in the Santa Cruz Mountain area at Felton (sccbusinesscouncil.com/overview-of-pges-new-lng-project-in-felton).
 PG&E customers will start receiving letters in the coming weeks regarding the testing and upgrading, and the need to access personal property with geological testing, Contreras said.

 She also said the company is committed to working with Gard to visually conceal the facility with fencing or landscape.